KiteCaptain/CS50/README.md

 Each folder has a makefile to enable the use of the command `$ make <filename>`

 ## TODO
-Make a single make file for use in all the folders instead of creating a mew makefile each time a new folder is made.
+- Make a single make file for use in all the folders instead of creating a mew makefile each time a new folder is made.
 This is for the C language practise.

+- Configure wsl to support text to speech conversion using pyttsx3 module.